Qarani-m/Hackathon-Stuff-Grp-2/README.md

 . vite version 5 or later

+.
+PostgrsSQL database installed

 Installation

+.
 To install and run the application, follow these steps:

+.
 Clone the repository from https://github.com/Qarani-m/Hackathon-Stuff-Grp-2.git

+.
 Open the project in your preferred IDE(prefererbly Intellij or Eclipse).

+.
 Build the project using Maven: mvn clean install.

+.
 Run the application using the Spring Boot Maven plugin: mvn spring-boot:run.

+Configuration

+.
+The application configuration can be found in the application.properties file located in the src/main/resources directory.
+Customize the configuration properties such as server port, database connection details, etc., as per your requirements.

+Usage

+.
+Once the application is up and running, you can access the APIs through your preferred REST client (e.g., Postman).
+The endpoints and their functionalities are documented in the API documentation.

+1# System Overview

+The system is a Spring Boot application built to handle user management functionalities and data retrieval from an external database.
+It provides RESTful endpoints for user login, registration, and role management.
+Additionally, it includes scheduled tasks to fetch data from a remote database periodically.